oracle-livelabs/database-maa/zdm-physical-offline/source-database-prov/source-database-prov.md

      ![ss3](./images/oracleimage.png " ")

-5. Select an Oracle Database version which is latest ( You will same latest version on OL7 and OL8)
+5. Select an Oracle Database version which is latest ( There will be one on OL7 and one on OL8)

-   We have choosen OL7 since we would like to match the target OS as close as possible.
+   We have choosen OL7 since our Target Database DB systems have Oracle Linux 7.

      ![ss4](./images/dbver.png " ")